 TYPES & ALTERNATIVES

 Low contrast filters have a variety of names, strengths and influences.
 More generally, the family of filters which soften contrast and detail are typically called low contrast, ultra contrast, fog, mist, softening, frost or diffusion filters.
-Some act more on the highlights or shadows, others act more uniformly on fine details but all act to scatter light.
+Some act more on the highlights or shadows, others act more uniformly on fine details, but all act to scatter light.
 Consult with your specific filter manufacturer's documentation for more on their particular implementation.

-Regardless of implementation, these styles can often instead be more flexibly controlled in post-production.
+Regardless of implementation, these styles can often instead be more flexibly controlled in post production.
 If the goal is to soften detail, such as for smoother skin or a dream-like sequence, then this can be achieved by blending the original frame with a second blurred version.
 Alternatively, if having a glow around highlights is important to smooth the transition to white, then this can be achieved by overlaying just the blurred white regions onto the original frame and adjusting the opacity and blend mode to taste.
 Typically "screen mode" blending is used for this effect.

-Alternatively, if lower contrast is the goal as opposed to also having a softer image, the curves tool in REDCINE-X is another common option.
+Alternatively, if lower contrast is the goal as opposed to also having a softer image, the curves tool in REDCINE-X PRO is another common option.
 The curves tool works by using a curved line to map input tones into output tones.
 To brighten shadows and darken highlights, use a subtle inverted S-curve.
 See the Intro to Grading with REDCINE-X for more on how that tool works.
 Another option would be to color grade using REDlogFilm as opposed to REDgamma, then to only add a subtle contrast curve if necessary.

 However, if the goal is solely additional dynamic range, then other filters and techniques are often better suited.
 Graduated ND filters extend the recordable dynamic range, for example, but without similarly compromising clarity and MTF.
-These have been an effective and proven tool with landscape capture for around a century.
+These filters have been effective and proven tools with landscape capture for around a century.
 However, these filters also require a uniform light to dark transition across the frame, and can make objects that protrude from the dark to light region appear unusually dark, such as tree or mountain tops in a landscape.

 Low contrast filtration is a useful creative tool for affecting the look and feel of footage.
 However, any particular style should ideally be fully controllable and not fixed in-camera, such as with a specific film stock or sensor-level filtration.
 Ultimately, the goal of any camera should be to capture the cleanest, highest fidelity images possible.
-Then, in post-production or with the use of interchangeable filters, that footage can be degraded if desired for a particular style.
+Then, in post production or with the use of interchangeable filters, that footage can be degraded if desired for a particular style.
 If a more "filmic" look is needed with glowing highlights, then this can be added.
 Alternatively, if the shadows need to be brightened, then this can be done as well.
 Otherwise any degradation by the camera itself would be irreversible.